 |Pro Tip: Make a habit of creating a prioritized list of prospects.
 Sales representatives that have such a list are 19% more likely to call leads within 5 minutes.|

 However, if you’ve not been able to have any contact with the lead yet and are still trying to reach out to them, you have to be very diligent about the number of attempts you make.
-Did you know that 80% of sales requires five follow up calls, and yet, 44% of sales reps give up after only one?
-While you may feel like you’re being annoying by hounding your lead, that might not be how your prospect sees your attempts, with 75% of buyers expecting at least 2-4 calls before a company gives upon them.
+Did you know that requires five follow-up calls, and yet, 44% of sales reps give up after only one?
+While you may feel like you’re being annoying by hounding your lead, that might not be how your prospect sees your attempts, with this expecting at least 2-4 calls before a company gives upon them.

 If you’re using emails to contact your lead and haven’t received a response for a couple of them, it is best to ask them the reason directly in the next mail.
 Here is a template you can use.